 There’s nothing more festive than combining snowshoeing with a visit to a traditional German Christmas market.
 Many cities throughout this western European country, of 82 million, feature a Christmas market – Christkindlmarkt or Weihnachtsmarkt in German.
 With more than 150 official Christmas markets throughout Germany, Christkindlmärkte are celebrated during the four weeks of Advent.
 Each offers its own distinct celebration of Christmas.

-For example, the quaint village of Murnau am Staffelsee, just south of the Bavarian capital Munich, is the perfect venue for experiencing both snowshoeing and a traditional Christkindlmarkt.
+For example, the quaint village of Murnau am Staffelsee, just south of the Bavarian capital of Munich, Germany, is the perfect venue for experiencing snowshoeing and a traditional Christkindlmarkt.

-According to Murnau tourist information specialist Alexandra Sichart, “Our Christmas market is very traditional and is set against the attractive backdrop of the Alps.”
+Murnau tourist information specialist Alexandra Sichart states, “Our Christmas market is very traditional and is set against the attractive backdrop of the Alps.”
 The market features handmade crafts, including candles, Christmas ornaments, socks, and of course, Glühwein.
 The latter, also known as mulled wine, is usually prepared from red wine, heated and spiced with cinnamon sticks.
 It’s great for warming the body on a cold wintry night.

-As part of Murnau’s winter program, since 1995, the snowshoe hikes are easy routes of about 2.5 miles.
-The Murnauer Moos is just one of many snowshoe options in Murnau and Staffelsee, which is part of the district of Garmisch-Partenkirchen.
-The popular ski resort of the same name is less than 20 minutes to the south near the Austrian border.
+However, the Murnauer Moos is just one of many snowshoe options in Murnau and Staffelsee.
+The popular ski resort, Garmisch-Partenkirchen, also the district’s name, is less than 20 minutes to the south near the Austrian border.